-We also have two Development Editors who work closely with our authors to give feedback on the first draft: Sonya Barker (a former colleague of Alison’s at Palgrave Macmillan) and Jonathan Norman (previously at Gower Publishing and most recently Routledge), and Gèraldine Collard (formerly at Kogan Page).
+We also have four Development Editors who work closely with our authors to give feedback on the first draft: Sonya Barker and Kate Llewellyn (both former colleague of Alison’s at Palgrave Macmillan), Jonathan Norman (previously at Gower Publishing and most recently Routledge), and Gèraldine Collard (formerly at Kogan Page).

-Our production and design team is Newgen UK (formerly known as Out of House Publishing – we’re still a bit sad they’re no longer known as OOH Publishing).
+Our production and design team is Newgen UK (formerly known as Out of House Publishing – we’re still a bit sad we can no longer call them OOH).
 Based in Stroud and led by Jo Bottrill, they’re a fabulous bunch who handle all the production essentials: project management, page and cover design, copy-editing, typesetting, proofreading, file conversion and so on.
 They can also help with additional requirements such as sourcing illustrators or providing marketing materials.

-Our sales representatives in the UK are Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
-They take our books into key trade accounts, independent bookshops and libraries throughout the UK and Ireland and they have a fabulous team of regional reps who are always happy to work with authors to support local events.
+In the UK and Ireland our sales partners are Compass IPS, who represent a host of other superb business book publishers such as Emerald Group and Kogan Page.
+They take our books into key trade accounts, independent bookshops and libraries and they have a fabulous team of regional reps who are always happy to work with authors to support local events.

 They say it takes a village to raise a child.
 Same goes for a really successful book….